Dynamic-Capital/Dynamic-Capital/docs/telegram-verification-runbook.md

   `$(bash scripts/deno_bin.sh) run --allow-env --allow-net scripts/ops/tail-telegram-logs.ts verify-telegram`.

 The helper automatically installs and pins the local `deno` runtime when it's missing, so you don't need a global installation.
+It now surfaces actionable error hints—for example, 401/403 responses prompt you to re-check the Supabase token scopes, while 404s flag missing edge functions.
 The log script highlights how many entries returned status 401 (either via explicit status fields or message text) and prints a status-code breakdown so you can spot any new error classes.
 Use `--json` when piping into analytics pipelines or dashboards.

 ## Follow-up Actions